hindu-comm/weblogs/non-hindu/doTheMath/2024/06/2024-06-18_brace-for-peak-impact.md

 That’s how I perceived the tragic irony of having the most-ever people on the planet suffer the worst-ever event: an event brought on precisely *because* of so many people: a self-fulfilling tragedy that maximizes total suffering as if by dastardly design.
 I saw it as an unwitting and inevitable trap.
 Population would heedlessly grow until it hit a wall and broke its nose.
 And the wall.

-In light of the potential for an early peak due to rapid fertility declines underway in the resource-hogging (“developed”) world, I wish to modify the stadium metaphor: *fewer people came than expected*, and began thinning out before triggering utter collapse.
+In light of the potential for an early peak due to rapid fertility declines underway in the resource-hogging (“developed”) world, I wish to modify the stadium metaphor: *fewer people came than expected*, and began thinning out before triggering utter collapse.+++(4)+++

 Now, the stadium (modernity) was **never built on principles of sustainability**, so it inevitably crumbles anyway, and it still has substantial crowds putting a load on it, at great risk to themselves and others.
-But instead of wholesale catastrophic collapse that takes almost everyone down with it, smaller-scale asynchronous crumblings are confined to regions.
+But instead of wholesale catastrophic collapse that takes almost everyone down with it, smaller-scale asynchronous crumblings are confined to regions.+++(5)+++
 Questions: Is it still tragic and does it still involve human suffering of an unprecedented scale?
 Very probably: that can’t be helped at this point, unfortunately.
 Is it as bad as a full-scale collapse brought on by unrelenting growth of the crowd?
 Surely not.
 I’ll take whatever sliver of good news I can get!

 I should point out that the mere presence of the stadium has [crushed](https://dothemath.ucsd.edu/2023/08/ecological-cliff-edge/) and extinguished many species who [did nothing wrong, but didn’t stand a chance](https://dothemath.ucsd.edu/2024/03/they-didnt-stand-a-chance/).
 Going forward, the stadium will continue to harm others (and humans) both by its existence and during the uncooperative process of its crumbling.
 In other words, humans are not the only ones to suffer for its being built and for its self-destruction.
 Moreover, it makes no sense to pretend that harm to the community of life does not also harm humans—being that we are *a part of the community*, not separate from it.

 Let’s face it: the stadium was never a good idea.
-It’s been really amazing and cool in a number of ways, but never “of this world” in the sense that it had no contextual support from ecological, biophysical, or evolutionary history, and thus was never vetted for sustainability (long-term success).
-It’s a short-lived stunt.
+It’s been really amazing and cool in a number of ways, but never “of this world” in the sense that it had no contextual support from ecological, biophysical, or evolutionary history, and thus was never vetted for sustainability (long-term success).+++(4)+++ It’s a short-lived stunt.

-The fortunate development could be that ticket sales wane as youngsters already brought into the stadium see the cracks and decide not to invite more youngsters—ignoring the panicked old-guard who hold unshakable faith that this grand event is going to turn out to be amazing in a spectacularly *good* way if only the young folks would share their faith and invite more people.
+The fortunate development could be that
+ticket sales wane as youngsters already brought into the stadium
+see the cracks and decide not to invite more youngsters—
+ignoring the panicked old-guard who hold unshakable faith
+that this grand event is going to turn out to be amazing in a spectacularly *good* way
+if only the young folks would share their faith and invite more people.
 Meanwhile, perhaps some within the stadium will quietly find the exits and others will manage to survive the Great Crumbling to swear off stadium life forever more.

 ## Bonus: Video!